-1. You want to get up and running quickly
+- You want to get up and running quickly

 Example: Socking Behaviour

-In my previous businesses I have always sourced from China.
-A choice based purely on getting my product for the best possible price.
-I’m doing it a little different this time though.
 I have decided to work with a local manufacturer for this project for a few reasons:

 It took me a few calls to find a manufacturer that was willing to work with a lower MOQ.
 Many other manufacturers simply said no. Once I found one that was will to help to discuss details further, I presented to him our unique business model and team.
-This gave him the confidence needed to help us out and agree to a lower price than he would traditionally charge, higher quality material, and even lower MOQ’s.
+This gave him the confidence needed to help us out and agree to a lower price than he would traditionally charge plus higher quality material, and even lower MOQ’s.

 Some tips on negotiating with a manufacturer:

-My next step which I am already working on involves creating the socks designs for out first series and getting those to out manufacturer.
+My next step which I am already working on involves creating the socks designs for our first series and getting those to out manufacturer.
 Production will actually take about 8 weeks because we are using a higher quality cotton material compared to what our manufacturer currently uses and has in stock.
-Because of this they will have to dye the material first before the socks can be produced.
+Because of this, they will have to dye the material first before the socks can be produced.